José Valdez (baseball, born 1990)

-José Alfredo Valdez (born March 1, 1990) is a Dominican professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles Angels, San Diego Padres and San Francisco Giants.
-He also played in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers and Fubon Guardians.
+José Alfredo Valdez (born March 1, 1990) is a Dominican former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles Angels, San Diego Padres and San Francisco Giants.
+He has also played in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers and Fubon Guardians.

 Career

 Detroit Tigers

 Valdez played for the Dominican Summer League Tigers from 2009 to 2011.
 He played for the Gulf Coast Tigers in 2012.
 He played the 2013 season with the West Michigan Whitecaps and the Lakeland Flying Tigers and was the closer for both teams.
 He finished the season with 33 saves and a 2.74 earned run average.
 He was added to the Tigers 40-man roster on November 20, 2013.

 Valdez was recalled by the Tigers on July 31, 2015, and made his major league debut later that night in a game against the Baltimore Orioles.
 In his debut, Valdez faced four batters, allowing three hits, two earned runs, and one walk, without recording an out in the inning, and taking the loss.
 Prior to being recalled, Valdez was 2–0 with one save, and a 2.03 ERA over his last 10 games with the Toledo Mud Hens.
 He was optioned back to Toledo on August 4 after his lone start to make room on the roster for Matt Boyd, who started the next day.

 Valdez had a 4–4 record and a 3.44 ERA in 38 appearances with Toledo, having allowed 44 hits over 521/3 innings, with 33 walks and 40 strikeouts.
 Valdez was called up to the Tigers again on August 20, 2015, when starters Daniel Norris and Aníbal Sánchez were placed on the disabled list.
 He made a total of seven appearances (9 innings) with the big-league club in 2015.